PetruVamanu/Compiled-Language/README.md

 All the source code of the project is inside the **src** directory.

 To build the project, enter the following command: **make compile**.
+Yacc and Bison should be installed in order to successfuly build the project.

 All the CL programs should be written in the **test_cases/test.txt** file.